Last Updated April :2026

 Practical steps to boost your credit score and qualify for better mortgage options.

-And once you have 20% equity in a house with a conventional loan, and that may take five, six, seven years.
-And in in other words, your your equity is what you bought the house for.
+And once you have 20% equity in a house with a conventional loan, and that may take five, six, seven years — in other words, your equity is what you bought the house for minus what you owe.
 You put 5% down.
 And then if you bought a house for $200,000, you put 5% down.
 That's $10,000.
 So if you put that money down, then you got a $190,000 balance.
-You live in it for five, seven years, now it's worth $240.
+You live in it for five, seven years, now it's worth $240,000.
 Most homes appreciate 4% compound per year.
-So if you live in a house that's that's you bought for $200,000, it's going to grow 4%.
-4% of $200,000 is $8,000 and it's going to go 4% of 28 and it's going to go 4% of You see what I'm saying?
-It compounds because it's based on the the future value, the current value into the future.
+So if you live in a house that you bought for $200,000, it's going to grow 4%.
+4% of $200,000 is $8,000 and it compounds because it's based on the future value, the current value into the future.